pfecht/generator-angular-polymer-demo/README.md

 2. Get the code: ```git clone https://github.com/pfecht/generator-angular-polymer-demo.git```.
 3. Install the dependencies: run ```npm install```.
 4. Install Polymer elements: run `bower install` in `src/assets/`
+5. Run the generator: `yo angular-polymer` in the project root directory.
-4. Run `npm start` for a dev server.
+6. Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Project Structure